 For some time, research on developing and newly emerging market economies has been driven by estimating required investment levels to achieve sustainable economic growth.
 If domestic rates of saving or trade have been insufficient, international aid would fill in the gap.
-However, while studies such as Sachs (2005), and Burnside and Dollar (2000) suggest that aid can be effective, Easterly (2006, 2003, 2001), Barro (1997), and Rajan (2006a, 2006b) provide evidence that aid has been counterproductive.
-As the debate on international aid has unfolded (Kanbur, 2000), it has led in turn to a more critical view of the role of traditional economic reform, be that international trade, foreign direct investment, or privatization.
-Shirley (2005) finds that aid can redirect economic reform, but efforts thus far have produced limited results, due in no small part for the neglect of property rights in crafting institutional design.
-In turn, Zagha, Nankani, and Gill (2006) find that financial stability is a key ingredient in successful economic reform, thus highlighting the importance of governance in achieving economic efficiency.
+However, while studies, such as Sachs (2005) and Burnside and Dollar (2000), suggest that aid can be effective, Easterly and colleagues (2001, 2002, 2003, 2006), Barro (1997), and Rajan and Subramanian (2006a, b) provide evidence that aid has been counterproductive.
+As the debate on international aid has unfolded (Kanbur 2000), it has led, in turn, to a more critical view of the role of traditional economic reform, be that international trade, foreign direct investment, or privatization.3 Shirley (2005) finds that aid can redirect economic reform, but efforts thus far have produced limited results, in no small part, due to the neglect of property rights in crafting institutional design.
+In turn, Zagha et al. (2006) find that financial stability is a key ingredient in successful economic reform, thus highlighting the importance of governance in achieving economic efficiency.

 If the efficiency of investment varies widely across countries and over time, governance is a key factor in explaining variations.
-Research on governance is broad, but embraces a number of themes, including the importance of political stability, corruption, democracy, and property rights, for example.
-Bates (2005, 2004, 2001), Collier (1999), and Herbst (2000) have examined the role of political stability in achieving economic growth and find a direct relationship.
+Research on governance is broad, but embraces a number of themes, including the importance of political stability, corruption, democracy, and property rights.
+Bates (2001, 2004, 2005), and Herbst (2000) have examined the role of political stability in achieving economic growth and find a direct relationship.
 In turn, Olken (2005), Fisman and Gatti (2002), Mauro (1995), and Shleifer (1993) have examined the impact of corruption on economic efficiency.
 While corruption is difficult to measure, the Corruption Perceptions Index, which monitors perceptions through direct interviews, has made it possible to examine the effects of corruption in a variety of countries.
 Moreover, as noted in Englebert (2001), corruption undermines the legitimacy of states to maintain even the most basic levels of security.